 My experience working on the multidimensional drive-in exhibit allowed me to expand my words into a large-scale project and cultivate a taste for curating and archiving.
 I hope to pursue museum studies in the future.

-My personal interests include: reading 19th and early 20th century British and American literature; rocking out at concerts with my favorite classic rock bands; spending time with friends and loved ones; studying the flute, guitar and drums; traveling; collecting vintage baseball cards; and cheering for the Pittsburgh Steelers, Penguins and Pirates.
+My personal interests include: reading 19th and early 20th century British and American literature; rocking out at concerts with my favorite classic rock bands; spending time with friends and loved ones; playing flute, traveling; collecting vintage baseball cards; and cheering for the Pittsburgh Steelers, Penguins and Pirates.

 *If you would like to hire me or license any of the personal photos I have posted on my website, please contact me via my contact form.
 I am always happy and willing to work with any and all interested parties!
 Thank you!